 - They have about 30 female members.

 - Their headquarters is in Kula (a tower) of Kamenita vrata in Zagreb.

 - They stand for the preservation of altars.

-- Regular members can have their own coat of arms prescribed in their “Regulations on Dragon Coats of Arms”, which you can purchase here.
+- Regular members can have their own coat of arms prescribed in their “Regulations on Dragon Coats of Arms”.

-The society has a web library where you can buy books and publications in their edition, which help fund the society’s efforts.
+The society has a web library where you can buy books and publications in their edition, which helps fund the society’s efforts.

 Please note: All information provided by Expat in Croatia is only for the purposes of guidance.
 It does not constitute legal or financial advice in any form.
 For legal advice, you must consult with a licensed Croatian lawyer.
 For financial advice, you must consult with a licensed Croatian tax advisor or accountant.
 We can recommend one if you contact us.